-(43) Individual--A person who applies for or is receiving services at a facility.
+(45) Individual--A person who applies for or is receiving services at a facility.

+(46) Individualized skills and socialization--A DBMD, TxHmL, or HCS program service described in §260.503 of this title (relating to Description of Individualized Skills and Socialization), §262.903 of this title (relating to Description of Individualized Skills and Socialization), and §263.2003 of this title (relating to Description of Individualized Skills and Socialization).
+The two types of individualized skills and socialization are on-site individualized skills and socialization and off-site individualized skills and socialization.

+(47) Individualized skills and socialization provider--A provider licensed as a DAHS by HHSC to provide individualized skills and socialization services.
+A provider of individualized skills and socialization services is considered a provider once licensed.

-(44) Isolated--A very limited number of elderly persons or persons with disabilities receiving services at a facility are affected and a very limited number of staff are involved, or the situation has occurred only occasionally.
+(48) Isolated--A very limited number of elderly persons or persons with disabilities receiving services at a facility are affected and a very limited number of staff are involved, or the situation has occurred only occasionally.

-(45) License holder--A person that holds a license to operate a facility.
+(49) License holder--A person that holds a license to operate a facility.